unionai/flyteevents-datahub/README.md

 ### AWS Glue Catalog

 Datasets are ingested into the Glue Catalog.
 A table is created for the dataset and optionally a database created to contain the table.
+The database name if not supplied will be named based on the flyte using flyte_<domain>_<project>.

 ## Flight lineage server